Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 ## Step 7: Deploy the Service

-**Why**: Deployment makes your concurrent AI service accessible, like serving your dish to a crowd.
+Deployment makes your concurrent AI service accessible.

 **Instructions**:
 1. Create a `Procfile` for deployment (e.g., on Render):